alexamies/buddhist-dictionary/web/corpus/diamond-sutra-sanskrit1.md

 ### Copyright
 The rights of the materials herein are as indicated by the source(s) cited.
 Rights in the compilation, indexing, and transliteration are held by University of the West where permitted by law.
 See Usage Policy for details.
 Reproduced with permission

+### Markdown experiment
+Generated markdown from the Chinese dictionary for one character:

+[有] (/buddhistdict/word_detail.php?id=32458 'yǒu to have / to possess')